JBL - Flip 5

 "The Bose is just better.
 It gets louder, stays clearer at high volume, produces more and clearer bass, and sounds more detailed and refined across the board."

-r/australia • Bluetooth portable speaker ->I know this post is a little older, but I wanted to jump in with some recommendations for anyone still looking for the best waterproof Bluetooth speakers for the shower!
+r/Bluetooth_Speakers • What's your favorite stereo pair of Bluetooth speakers? ->I know this post is a little older, but I wanted to jump in with some recommendations for anyone still looking for the best waterproof Bluetooth speakers for the shower!
 For a solid option under $200, these are some top picks: 1. **JBL Flip 5** – This is always a popular choice with great sound, a tough waterproof design (IPX7), and long battery life.
 It’s generally around $100-$120, so it fits nicely within your budget.
 2. **Ultimate Ears WONDERBOOM 3** – Super compact, delivers 360-degree sound, and is IP67 rated for both water and dust resistance.
 Expect to pay around $100.
 3. **Anker Soundcore 3** – If you’re looking for something affordable, this is an excellent option with solid sound and IPX7 waterproofing.
 You can usually find it for about $40-$50.
 4. **Bose SoundLink Micro** – A bit pricier at around, but Bose offers fantastic sound quality, and the IPX7 rating makes it perfect for wet environments like the shower.
 As for those Amazon speakers that look too good to be true, I've seen a few that are hit or miss.
 While some can work fine for the price, the sound and build quality often don’t match the more established brands.
 So if you want something that’ll last and sound good, I’d recommend sticking with a more trusted name like JBL, UE, or Bose.
 Oh, and I actually wrote a detailed blog post on the **best waterproof Bluetooth speakers** if you want more suggestions!
 Feel free to check it out for a full breakdown of options. \[[https://voyedy.com/best-waterproof-bluetooth-speakers/](https://voyedy.com/best-waterproof-bluetooth-speakers/)\] Hope this helps, even if it's a bit late, and happy listening!

 r/Bluetooth_Speakers • Best waterproof Bluetooth speaker of all prices for shower? ->I received a Bose SoundLink Flex 2nd Gen as a gift.
 Being fairly invested in the JBL ecosystem already, I thought it would be fun to compare.
 Perhaps this will be useful to people cross shopping the brands.
 Sound comparisons were made before I looked at the price of the Bose.
 I kept the Bose at 75% volume and adjusted the others to compare.
 I liked the Bose 3-band EQ (in the app) at +8/-4/+2, so that's what I used (the EQ effect is pretty subtle on this speaker overall).
 Note, I can only compare to the last-gen Flip 5 that I have.
 Supposedly the newer Flip 6 is significantly improved.
 In terms of physical size, the Bose (20.7 oz) comes in just slightly larger than the Flip 5 (19.6 oz), and much smaller than the Charge 5 (34.3 oz).
 The Xtreme3 dwarfs them all at 74.4 oz (including carry strap). **Bose SoundLink Flex 2nd Gen vs. JBL Flip 5** The Bose is just better.
 It gets louder, stays clearer at high volume, produces more and clearer bass, and sounds more detailed and refined across the board.
 If you can afford the extra cost of the Bose ($119 at time of writing) over the JBL ($100 for the *Flip 6* at time of writing), I think it is well worth the cost.
 I can't imagine the extra 1 oz weight would ever really make a meaningful difference.
 Frankly, before looking at the price of the Bose, I thought the price difference would be significantly more. **Bose SoundLink Flex 2nd Gen vs. JBL Charge 5** The Bose punches above its weight here.
 It produces a similar quantity of bass to the JBL, while staying tighter and less boomy.
 The Bose produces rich, warm mids and highs, and the JBL shows a noticable "tinny-ness" when compared side by side.
 I distinctly prefer the sound quality of the Bose ($119 at time of writing) over the JBL ($140 at time of writing).
 That said, the JBL does get significantly louder overall, so if you plan to use it primarily in large spaces like gymnasiums or outside, then the JBL would probably be worth the extra cost. **Bose SoundLink Flex 2nd Gen vs. JBL Xtreme 3** The Bose just gets outclassed here.
 In some sense, you could still say the Bose is a bit more detailed and refined... but that argument kind of falls apart when the JBL can comfortably fill your living room with deep bass notes that the Bose can't really reproduce at all.
 Perhaps if you were planning to *exclusively* listen to technical classical music at modest volumes you'd still prefer the Bose.
 But for the rest of us, if the size and cost ($250 at time of writing) of the JBL are not a problem for you, then it's a clear choice. **Conclusion** The Bose impressed me in a big way.
 I have traditionally considered Bose products to be a bit overpiced, but in this case I think it's highly competetive.
 I think the Bose will replace the Charge 5 as my dedicated bathroom/shower speaker.